nigelhorne/ged2site/README.md

 Note that the dynamic page generation is in its early stages of development so not all of the data is available yet.

+Acknowledgements:

+fullcalendar.io for the calendar view

+Google for the map page

+Graphviz for the family tree and Tree::Family from CPAN for the inspiration
+	and code to use as a template

+So many CPAN modules that if I list them all I'll miss one, but special mention goes to the Gedcom module.